Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Setup MySQL Databases and Server <a id="setup-mysql"></a>

-Run `mysql_secure_installation` (interactive script) to ensure security, and then set up the Drupal and Fedora databases:
+Run `mysql_secure_installation` (interactive script) to ensure security, if you haven't already done so, and then set up the Drupal and Fedora databases:
  ```
 mysql_secure_installation